Retro styling, hand-dipped milkshakes, and a jukebox set to the oldies come together to make the 66 Diner in Albuquerque, NM a Route 66 classic...

 If you’re an early riser, the diner also has you covered with a full breakfast menu.

-All that being said, what really puts the 66 Diner in another league is their milkshakes.
+All that being said, what really puts the 66 Diner in another league is their milkshakes and banana splits.
 Made the old fashioned way, the diner’s shakes, floats, and malts are known throughout the city as some of the best.

 Don’t just grab a basic flavor, though.
 Live a little and try some of their deluxe shakes like the “Pink Cadillac,” a shake with strawberry ice cream and crushed Oreo cookies.

 Finally, round up the gang and head out to their wall of kitschy signs for a photo “pile-up.”
 It’s the perfect spot to commemorate your Route 66 adventure.

 Oh, one more thing… This diner is a rocking place, so if you’re bringing in a large group, call(505) 247-1421 and give them a heads up.

 In a world of fast-food franchises and run-of-the-mill restaurants, we’re glad places like the 66 Diner in Albuquerque continue to take us back to the 50s and expose entire generations of younger people to the days of Cadillac tail-fins and two-lane blacktop.